goldsmocap/mocap-streamer/project_overview_simple.md

 The Goldsmiths Mocap Streamer consists of objects for transmitting labelled bounding volume hierarchy (BVH) data in real-time.

 You can [download a pre-built version of our application](https://github.com/goldsmocap/axis-streamer/releases/latest).
 Alternatively, you can [build your own from our source code](https://github.com/goldsmocap/axis-streamer/blob/main/README.md#making-a-release).
+(Please note: you will need to [deploy your own remote server](/remote/README.md)

 This codebase is entirely open to forks and contributions via our [GitHub](https://github.com/goldsmocap/axis-streamer/), subject to our [MIT License](https://github.com/goldsmocap/axis-streamer/blob/main/LICENSE)